BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I tried to assign a different color palette for each bin on my plot but did not succeed.

 **Thoughts**: I have to try it tomorrow!

+### Day 95: June 10, 2020

+**Today's Progress**: Today I finally succeeded in coloring only specific bars on my plot!

+**Thoughts**: Here are some controversial character.
+StakOverflow is a very helpful resource!